Johanna Jarcho, Assistant Professor Brain & Cognitive Sciences Area | Social Area Department of Psychology, Temple University

 Megan Quarmley, PhD Student

-Megan is a first year student in the Clinical Psychology PhD program.
+Megan is a second year student in the Clinical Psychology PhD program.
 Megan’s research focuses on the interplay of social rejection and aggression.
 She is also interested in neural correlates of social functioning deficits and in developing treatment interventions for children and adolescents with impairments in these domains.

 Yvette Karvay, M.A. | Research Coordinator